-- Increase outreach targeting restaurants, automotive repair shops and commercial businesses. - Improve outreach activities oriented at the general public such as River Talks. - Continued efforts to update and advance mapping capabilities within the River and Watershed Section - The Stormwater Program continues to adapt for a more remote-forward environment by developing virtual and hybrid trainings regarding current sMS4 requirements and making River Commission meetings hybrid, and will continue to develop up-to-date bilingual stormwater digital resources. - The River and Watershed Section plans to update many public education materials including brochures. - Continued efforts to leverage funding through grants and low-interest loans. - Participation in the Land Development Code rewrite to codify more stringent Stormwater Management Codes to improve stormwater quality and limit erosion.
+- Continue outreach targeting restaurants, automotive repair shops and commercial businesses. - Continue outreach activities oriented at the general public such as River Talks. - The Stormwater Program continues to adapt for a more remote-forward environment by developing virtual and hybrid trainings regarding current sMS4 requirements and making River Commission meetings hybrid, and will continue to develop up-to-date bilingual stormwater digital resources.

-The comprehensive long-range SWMP is completed, and the Stormwater Management team continues to amend and update the plan as necessary in coordination with our City partners.
+The comprehensive long-range SWMP is completed, and the Stormwater Management team continues to amend and update the plan as necessary in communication with our City partners.
 The plan will continue to satisfy the federal requirements that coincide with any updates to the EPA sMS4 permit.
-The team will continue to engage with the community and plans to increase the number of public trainings and opportunities for engagement.
+The team will continue to engage with the community and plan to increase the number of public trainings and opportunities for engagement.